 In 1945 he is commissioned to design sets and costumes for a play by Nikos Kazantzakis.

 In 1979 he is awarded the state prize for poetry.

 It seems from reading about him that although he wrote many poems including Bolivar (1942) inspired by Simon Bolivar, he is in fact far more famous for his art.
 Having looked at his art it’s almost Daliesque and I wonder why it’s not more popular.

 He has had many exhibitions of both his poems and his art mainly in Athens and after his death.

-Other series include Greek Poets, Painters, Authors, Musicians, Famous Greeks, and Rural Villages in Lefkás.
-All the links can be found here Series links
+Other series include Greek Poets, Painters, Art, Authors, Musicians, Museums, Specialist fields of Interest, Conversation, Famous Greeks, Greek islands, and Rural Villages in Lefkás.
+All the links can be found here Series links.